pear/Net_SMTP/README.rst

 --------

 **DEPRECATED**
-This authentication method is no longer secure.
+This authentication method is no longer secure and should be avoided.

 The CRAM-MD5 authentication method has been superseded by the DIGEST-MD5_ method in terms of security.
 It is provided here for compatibility with